 Since she has raised this complaint online and wanted the social media to take it up and decide for themselves instead of keeping it a secret and raising a direct complaint to the police or to our legal system, we will continue to take names and discuss her case.

 Did you know?

 Jasleen Kaur and Rohtak Sisters were also exposed first on TMF.

 The #MeToo Era

 2018 was also a year when India had a 5-year long habit of going out with candles for women’s cause.
-2018 was a year, before which India has seen how two cases involving drama queens Jasleen Kaur and Rohtak Sisters went unpunished despite leveling baseless allegations.
-In both the cases despite the men had many evidences in their favour and the girls didn’t have anything in their favour, girls still went unpunished and people just blindly believed them.
+2018 was a year, before which India has seen how two cases involving drama queens Jasleen Kaur and Rohtak Sisters went unpunished despite levelling baseless allegations.
+In both the cases despite the men had many pieces of evidence in their favour and the girls didn’t have anything in their favour, girls still went unpunished and people just blindly believed them.